jltorresm/jltorresm.github.io/_posts/2020-08-24-media-server-aws.md

 manifestos for smooth streaming if not already handled by any of the previously mentioned components.

-## Optional Alternatives
+## Other Alternatives
-Depending on the requirements and demands of your software solution, the components mentioned above are more than enough to handle decent traffic.
+The components mentioned above are more than enough to handle decent traffic.
-However, if your app needs to perform smoothly under higher loads, then you might need to consider using other AWS services that are designed to handle those loads.
+However, if your app needs to perform smoothly under higher loads, then you might need to consider using other AWS services (that are designed specifically for multimedia) which can handle that kind of stress.

 ### Amazon Elemental MediaStore
 "AWS Elemental MediaStore is optimized to deliver performance to meet the